- Open enrollment for 2022 health plans: November 1, 2021 through January 15, 2022.

 When the King v.
 Burwell case was pending before the U.S. Supreme Court, Snyder again broached the topic of a state-run exchange to ensure Michigan residents have continued access to subsidies to pay for health insurance.
 Ultimately, the Court ruled that subsidies would continue to be available in every state, and Michigan did not have to consider a back-up plan to create a state-run exchange.

 Michigan did accept federal funding to expand Medicaid under the ACA.
 Governor Snyder campaigned in 2014 on the success of the expansion program in the state, noting that Michigan had enrolled 63,000 more people than projected in 2014, just in the first eight and a half months of the year.
-From late 2013 until the spring of 2019, total enrollment in Medicaid and CHIP in Michigan grew by 21 percent — with enrollment up by about 397,000 people.
+From late 2013 until the spring of 2021, total enrollment in Medicaid and CHIP in Michigan grew by 43% — with enrollment up by more than 821,000 people.

 Michigan health insurance exchange links